FrancescoAgnelli3/VATE/README.md

 Use the following command to download the VATE dataset:

-1. Change the project directory:
+1. Change to the project directory:

 ```sh
 cd feature_extraction